dtx319/spotify1/README.md

 Hello!
-Enjoy this Spotify tool that saves the tracks from your weekly explore list.
+Enjoy this Spotify tool that automatically saves the tracks from your weekly explore list.